 Two points must be emphasized :

-- It is lengthy a lengthy and costly procedure, which may not succeed, despite waiting and paying appropriate fees.
+- It is a lengthy and costly procedure, which may not succeed, despite wait time and paying appropriate fees.

-Consequently, sponsoring a work permit for a non-EU workerwould make sense if and only if it will be impossible to find an EU worker to fit the job, and it is worth the wait & cost.
+Consequently, sponsoring a work permit for a non-EU worker would make sense if and only if it is absolutely impossible to find an EU worker to fit the job, and it is worth the wait & cost.